tdesaules/Resume/README.md

 ## Introduction

-Resume webapp integration with vue.js webpack based and bulma.io
+Resume webapp integration with vue.js webpack and bulma.io

-## Getting Started
+## Init project and dependencies

 Installation process to init the app.